Take action for Mental Health Awareness Week, 11-17 May 2026

 Sarah’s free online exercise programme focuses on building core strength, and is suitable for members of IA who have an ileostomy, internal pouch, have undergone reversal surgery and for those with a parastomal hernia.
 Classes are based on physiotherapy-led clinical Pilates principles and are suitable for everyone.
 Find out more and book your place on Sarah’s Specialist Core Rehabilitation Programme.

-If you’ve already had ileostomy surgery, or are facing an operation, get in touch to see how we can support you.
+Whether you have had ileostomy or internal pouch surgery, or are facing an operation, get in touch to see how we can support you.